 processing: Johannes Schedler

-Below there is a gif animation showing the cluster at 200% size in comparison with a Hubble Space Telescope insert
+Below there is a gif animation showing the cluster at 200% size in comparison with a image insert from the Hubble Space Telescope.

-Below a close-up on the distant mag 16 spiral galaxy PGC 135657 at 24” diameter south of the cluster in the same field of view (100%).
+Below a close-up on the distant mag 16 spiral galaxy PGC 135657 at 24” diameter south of the lensing cluster in the same telescopic field of view at 100% size.